LibertyAllianceGit/wpdev-sky-ad/README.md

-WP Developers | Mobile Articles
+WP Developers | Sky Ad Fix
 ===

 Hello there!
 I'm an awesome plugin that fixes the sky box ad, so that it's Google compliant.
 No overlay ads here!